 - The right of privacy must be maintained; visitation will not be permitted in any room or suite without the consent of all assigned occupants, regardless of the visitation policy in effect. - Measures for enforcement of the visitation regulations and for residence hall security shall be maintained.
-The privilege of visitation shall be revoked for individuals or for residence units where the rules governing visitation are violated. - Visitation is permitted in designated halls daily from 12:00 p.m. to 12:00 a.m. - All persons participating are required to use the outside phones to call the residents before entering the building.
-The resident will then escort the guest into the building.
-No guest will be permitted in the corridors or bedroom areas of a residence hall unless escorted by a resident. - Only one guest will be allowed per resident unless special permission is given by the Hall Director for study purposes. - Only lobby doors will be used for entering and leaving the building. - Guests will not be allowed in any resident's room at times other than the times set aside for visitation. - So as not to cause anyone any embarrassment, all residents using public areas and corridors during visitation hours must be clothed - Overnight guests of the opposite sex are not allowed.
+The privilege of visitation shall be revoked for individuals or for residence units where the rules governing visitation are violated. - Visitation is permitted in designated halls daily from 12:00 p.m. to 12:00 a.m. - Guest should call resident they wish to visit to meet them at the lobby door.
+In buildings where sign in is required resident should escort their guest to the sign in area.
+Some buildings require a picture ID be left with the Office Assistant.
+Guest policies are explained at the first hall meeting.
+If you have questions contact your Resident Assistant for directions for your building.
+The resident will then escort the guest into the building. •No guest will be permitted in the corridors or bedroom areas of a residence hall unless escorted by a resident. - Only one guest will be allowed per resident unless special permission is given by the Hall Director for study purposes. - Only lobby doors will be used for entering and leaving the building. - Guests will not be allowed in any resident's room at times other than the times set aside for visitation.

+- So as not to cause anyone any embarrassment, all residents using public areas and corridors during visitation hours must be clothed - Overnight guests of the opposite sex are not allowed.
 Anyone wishing to have an overnight guest must register the guest with the Community Director and must be approved.
 A form of identification must be presented and documented.
 Anyone found in violation of this policy is subject to a fine.